SM 32x200 [2xM8] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these products have the potential to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
+Furthermore, tiny parts of these products have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are highly flammable.